 A big thank you to Kim, who posted a comment on this article.
 She added this link to Ella Barron’s answer on Twitter.
 In her post, Ella lists all 27 expressions.

-However, she adds an interesting aside.
+However, Ella adds an interesting aside.
 There could be up to 49 figure of speech expressions captured within in her cartoon.
-Now, that is a tease, isn’t it?
+Now, that really is a tease, isn’t it?

 Getting your figure of speech expressions right

 If you are a writer, you are using set expressions all the time.

 However, you should be careful that you always check your usage and accuracy.
 There is nothing worse than getting a fixed expression wrong.